Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Related Work

 \section{Related Work}

 \myParagraph{\vislam Systems} Previous-generation open-source \vislam algorithms, such as Vins-Mono \cite{Qin18tro-vinsmono} and ORB-SLAM2 \cite{Mur-Artal17tro-ORBSLAM2}, used monocular camera and IMU input.
 Their modern counterparts support stereo cameras for accurate depth estimation, including Vins-Fusion \cite{Qin19arxiv-VINS-Fusion-poseEstimation}, ORB-SLAM3 \cite{Campos21-TRO}, Open-VINS \cite{Geneva20icra-openVINS}, and Kimera \cite{Rosinol21ijrr-Kimera}.
 At a high-level, the structure of these systems is fairly similar, with a front-end module that performs feature detection and tracking (or matching), and a back-end that estimates the trajectory and a sparse landmark-based map via factor graph optimization or an Extended Kalman Filter; the front-end is typically based on OpenCV~\cite{OpenCV} for image processing, while the backend is commonly based on optimization libraries, \eg Kimera uses GTSAM \cite{gtsam}, while Vins-Fusion uses Ceres \cite{Agarwal12-ceres}.
 Generally speaking, these backend architectures are flexible enough to accept different factors modeling different types of sensor data.
 This has led to novel approaches for sensor fusion that combine visual-inertial or inertial factors with other sensors like LiDAR, such as~\cite{Shi22-VIPSRP} and~\cite{Chang22ral-LAMP2}.
-These systems for multi-sensor fusion have been demonstrated in different applications, including drone and ground robot navigation~\cite{Cadena16tro-SLAMsurvey,Ebadi22arxiv-surveySLAMSubt}.